Gestational Diabetes (cont.)

-It is important to receive proper treatment for gestational diabetes, since research studies have shown that the incidence of problems and complications is decreased when treatment plans are followed.
-Treatment for gestational diabetes involves attention to maintaining a proper diet and exercise as advised by your doctor.
-Nutritional therapy is the first approach, and many women will achieve adequate glucose control by following a nutritional plan.
+It is important to receive proper treatment for gestational diabetes because research studies have shown that the incidence of problems and complications is decreased when blood glucose levels are normalized.
+Treatment for gestational diabetes involves attention to maintaining a proper diet.
+Regular exercise can also contribute to tight glucose control.
+Nutritional modification is the mainstay of therapy, and many women will achieve adequate glucose control by following a nutritional plan.

-Testing your blood glucose levels at home at specific times or after meals as recommended by your doctor will determine if your glucose levels are within recommended limits.
+Testing your blood glucose levels at home at specific times or after meals will be recommended to determine if your glucose levels are within acceptable limits.
 Testing at least four times per day is typical.
 You may also be asked to test your urine for ketones, substances that are produced when your body metabolizes fat.
 Ketones are elevated when the body is unable to use glucose for energy.

-If diet and exercise are not sufficient to maintain good control of your blood glucose levels, you may need to take insulin.
-Insulin is the only approved medication used to treat gestational diabetes in the U.S.; however, some clinicians may choose to use an oral agent to control the blood sugar in some patients.
-As the pregnancy progresses, your insulin needs may change and insulin doses may have to be adjusted.
+If diet and exercise are not sufficient to maintain tight control of your blood glucose levels, it may be necessary to instityte insulin therapy.
+Insulin is the only officially approved medication for treating gestational diabetes in the U.S.; however, oral agents are used by many cliniciant to control the blood sugar in selected patients.
+As the pregnancy progresses, insulin requirements may change, and insulin doses may need to be adjusted.

 Is there a special diet for a woman with gestational diabetes?

-While there is no one diet that is recommended for women with gestational diabetes, following a meal plan can help keep your blood sugar levels under control and avoid complications.
+While there is no one specific diet that is recommended for all women with gestational diabetes, following a meal plan can help keep your blood sugar levels under control and avoid complications.

-- A nutritionist can help you design a meal plan that works for your schedule and preferences.
+- A nutritionist may be helpful in designing a meal plan that takes into account individual schedules and preferences.

-- Eating a variety of foods is recommended, and it is better to eat smaller portions throughout the day (such as 3 small to moderate meals and 2-4 snacks) rather than just a few large meals.
+- Eating a variety of foods is recommended, and it is better to eat smaller portions throughout the day (e.g. 3 small to moderate meals and 2-4 snacks) rather than just a few large meals.

 - Many women with gestational diabetes will be advised to eat fewer carbohydrates than in their normal diet and to eat complex carbohydrates that contain fiber.
-It’s important to limit consumption of foods and drinks with simple sugars like soda, juice, and desserts.
+It’s important to limit consumption of foods containing large amounts of simple sugars.

-- High-fiber foods like fresh fruits and vegetables as well as whole-grain products, are not only nutritious but also help keep blood sugar levels stable.
+- High-fiber foods like fresh fruits and vegetables, as well as whole-grain products, are not only nutritious but also effective in keeping blood sugar levels stable.

-- Skipping meals is not recommended since this further promotes fluctuations in blood sugar levels.
+- Skipping meals is not recommended because this leads to undesirable fluctuations in blood sugar levels.

 Parenting and Pregnancy